zuricode/zuricode/README.md

 Hello!

-🖐🏾 My name is Zuri and I'm a self-taught developer.
+🖐🏾 My name is Zuri and I'm a self-taught coder.

 C++ is my strongest language and I'm slowly dabbling into new ones.